tomwhartung/seeourminds.com/synonyms/ns.md

 - noticing
 - open to new experiences
 - openness to experiences
-- need for sensory stimulation
+- need for sensory stimulation - esp. with Perceiving
 - wide awake

 #### Neutral